inspec/inspec-aws/docs/resources/aws_ssm_patch_baselines.md

 # aws_ssm_patch_baseline

-Use the `aws_ssm_patch_baseline` InSpec audit resource to test properties of the plural resource of AWS SSM PatchBaseline.
+Use the `aws_ssm_patch_baseline` InSpec audit resource to test properties of multiple AWS Systems Manager (SSM) patch baselines.

-The AWS::SSM::PatchBaseline resource defines the basic information for an AWS Systems Manager patch baseline.
+The `AWS::SSM::PatchBaseline` resource defines the basic information for an AWS Systems Manager patch baseline.
 A patch baseline defines which patches are approved for installation on your instances.

 ## Syntax

-### Ensure that the baseline exists.
+Ensure that a baseline exists:

     describe aws_ssm_patch_baselines do
       it { should exist }